Freight Shipping from St. Petersburg to Charlotte

 How much does it cost to ship freight from St. Petersburg to Charlotte?

-Full truckload (FTL) rates from St. Petersburg, FL to Charlotte, NC currently range from $1,471-$1,813 for a standard dry van load over the 684-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Charlotte, NC currently range $1,471-$1,813 (roughly $2.17-$2.66 per mile over 684 miles).
 LTL shipments typically cost $576-$981 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Charlotte?

-Standard FTL transit from St. Petersburg to Charlotte is approximately 12 hrs by truck over 684 miles.
+Standard FTL transit from St. Petersburg to Charlotte is approximately 12 hrs by truck over 684 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Petersburg to Charlotte freight?